What the new photos of North Korea's leaders say

 So who are the pictures for?

-Primarily North Koreans, so they know that "if this guy shows up where you work you might want to pay attention to him".The names might not mean a lot to the North Korean population, "but it does establish who the top people are in the regime.
-It's subtle message to people of who is in the know".
+Primarily North Koreans, so they know that "if this guy shows up where you work you might want to pay attention to him".Some other notable names

 - Kim Ki-nam, aged 87-88.
 He was party secretary for propaganda and agitation for some time and is now a member of the political bureau, vice-chairman of the party and department director.